aleksnyder/aleksnyder.net/content/resume/_index.md

 Full-stack developer responsible for enhancing and maintaining elastic.co.

-* Planned and developed an ETL (Extract, Transform, Load) tool to migrate over 120,000 items from Contentstack to Sanity.
+* Built an ETL tool for migrating over 120,000 items between content management systems.
-* Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by AI.
+* Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by machine learning and RAG.
-* Overhauled and standardized the elastic.co website architecture to use Blue/Green deployments in AWS and transitioned all supporting architecture to use Terraform.
+* Overhauled and standardized the elastic.co website architecture to use Blue/Green deployments in AWS and transitioned supporting architecture to Terraform.
 * Architected and implemented an application framework for introducing potential customers to Elastic pricing structures and the features available in each tier and solution.
-* Coordinated with multiple teams to build out new features and improvements for elastic.co.
+* Introduced modern development practices to enhance accountability, quality, and standards.

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)